MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/imp-lifecycle/prepare-go-live.md

    - Confirmation of the Lifecycle Services project ID or Lifecycle Services project URL.
    - Confirmation of the planned Go-live date (when live operations will start in Production).
 Make sure this date is reflected in the Lifecycle Services correctly.
    - Confirmation by when it's required to have Production environment deployed.
 Building a cutover plan allows to determine by which date environment should be available.
    - Confirmation who should be granted admin access for this project on Portal.
-It's required that admin access is granted to the member of the customer organsation (unless it's an internal implementation by the partner).
+It's required that admin access is granted to the member of the customer organization (unless it's an internal implementation by the partner).
    - Indicate in the e-mail if it's an internal implementation for a partner organization.

 3. Microsoft grants the key review participant from the customer organization admin access to the project and confirms that this task has been completed by responding to the email.